Taufik Hidayat (footballer, born 1999): Persija Jakarta

 in 2019 season.
 He promised to forget the thick rivalry between Persija and Persib Bandung.
 After this, he will do his utmost for the Kemayoran Tiger.
 He made his professional debut in the Liga 1 on 16 October 2019, against Semen Padang where he played as a substitute.

 On 26 January 2022, Taufik scored his first league goal in a 2–1 win over Persita Tangerang at the Ngurah Rai Stadium.
-On 17 March 2022, he scored in a 1–3 lose over Madura United. nine days laters, he scored the opening goal in a 1–1 draw over Bhayangkara.
+On 17 March 2022, he scored in a 1–3 lose over Madura United.
+Nine days later, he scored the opening goal in a 1–1 draw over Bhayangkara.
 On 24 July 2022, Taufik scored the opening goal in the first half of the Jakarta International Stadium Grand Launching event match against Thai League 1 club Chonburi, which ended in a 3–3 draw.

 Madura United

 Taufik Hidayat became Madura United's in half of the 2022–23 Liga 1.
 Taufik made his debut on 14 January 2023 in a match against Barito Putera at the Demang Lehman Stadium, Martapura.